hackclub/hackclub/GOALS.md

 ##### Curriculum

-- Ship polished version of the hackEDU portal
+- Ship polished version of the Hack Club portal

 ##### Technical